Quantumberg/qdynamics-hrms-mkdoc-documentation/docs/Attendance/Attendance.md

 **Attendance is a record indicating whether an Employee was present on a particular day.**

-In QuantumBerg HRMS, you can mark and record attendance on a daily basis using the Attendance module.
+In Q-Dynamics HRMS, you can mark and record attendance on a daily basis using the Attendance module.

 To access Attendance, go to: